CLI Commands

 builtins | Lists all builtin functions |

-run - Run a program
+exec - Execute a program

 Executes a HypnoScript program.
 This is the main command for running .hyp files.